-The LSERS provides retirement benefits as well as disability and survivor benefits.
-Ten years of service credit is required to become vested for retirement benefits, and five years to become vested for disability and survivor benefits.
+The Louisiana School Employees' Retirement System (the "LSERS") provides retirement benefits as well as disability and survivor benefits.
+Ten years of service credit is required to become vested for retirement benefits and five years to become vested for disability and survivor benefits.
 Benefits are established and amended by state statute.
 The LSERS issues a publicly available financial report that includes financial statements and required supplementary information for the LSERS.
 The report may be obtained by writing to the Louisiana School Employees' Retirement System, PO Box 44516, Baton Rouge, Louisiana 70804.

-Plan members are required to contribute 8.0% of their annual covered salary.
-The School is required to contribute at an actuarially determined rate.
-The employer contribution rate for the year ended June 30, 2014 was 32.3%.
+Plan members are required to contribute 8.00% of their annual covered salary.
+The rate was 33.00% and 32.30% of annual eligible covered payroll for the years ended June 30, 2015 and 2014, respectively.
 Member contributions and employer contributions for the LSERS are established by state law, and rates are established by the Public Retirement System's Actuarial Committee.
-The School's contribution to LSERS was \$25,452 for the year ended June 30, 2014.
+The School's contribution to LSERS were \$66,697 and \$25,452 for the years ended June 30, 2015 and 2014, respectively.